TabbyCat444/SeasonLab/README.md

-# SeasonLab
+# Seasons Lab
-Takes date as input, outputs what season that date is.
+## Takes date as input, outputs what season that date is